 Almost all LPG equipment (cylinders, valves, storage tanks, regulators, etc.) are not manufactured locally.
-There has been some interest recently in a cylinder manufacturing plant.
-LPG cylinders are owned by LPG companies.
+Most of LPG cylinders in circulation are owned by LPG companies.
 This ownership is retained by LPG companies through a rental arrangement with the dealers who pass the cost to the end-consumer in the form of a cylinder deposit.
 The cylinder business is predominantly branded with each LPG marketing company having its own distinctive colours for cylinders of different sizes.
 Retailers who decide to become branded, can choose to be tied to one brand or can be independent and buy and sell different cylinder brands.

 The independent wholesaler is, however obliged to create an identity different from the major brands.
 Some LPG filling plants are owned or managed by LPG distributors.
 Bulk tanks are owned by LPG companies who have a contractual agreement with their customers such as restaurants in the shopping malls.
 LPG equipment particularly for domestic use is also available from non-LPG outlets such as hardware stores.
 Some road tankers are owned by the major wholesalers; however the majority is owned and operated by transport companies.
 Distribution of LPG by road is usually outsourced by LPG companies.

-It is the Department's view that cylinder deposit must be excluded from the working rules for setting the monthly Maximum Retail Price (MRP) for LPG.
-Customers must pay for the actual cost of the cylinder and own the cylinder.
-Ownership of a cylinder (s) by the customer will assist in curbing the practice of crossborder stealing of cylinders thus assisting the distribution of LPG to residential households uncompetitive behaviour and could result in supply disruptions.
-The cylinder exchange practice is a potential barrier to new entrants as it is governed through bilateral agreements.
+The inability of LPG wholesalers to control cylinders contributes to the high cost of operating the business.
+Cylinder hoarding is a common practice and amounts to uncompetitive behaviour and could result in supply disruptions.
 The cylinder owner has the responsibility for maintaining cylinders in order to ensure that they are safe to use.
 This is done to avoid hazardous impacts which may even lead to fires and ultimately death.
 Cylinders need to go through routine checks and revalidations.
 Since the cylinder plays a very important role as an asset in the LPG business, it needs to be protected for commercial reasons.
 In addition, cylinders are expected to withstand all the challenges of the distribution chain in order to keep the contents secure and safe.
 It is therefore important that all parties should cooperate to actively discourage cylinder hoarding and illegal filling.
 These practices are anti-competitive and are detrimental to the expansion of the LPG market.